-Cycling during the night is very interesting yet very few people take advantage of night riding.
+Cycling at night is very interesting, yet very few people take advantage of night riding.
 Although it can be intimidating and reasonably dangerous riding at night, some find it to be very fun and therapeutic even.

-So in this post, I would like to share with you 13 tips for cycling after dark that will not only make riding after dark safe but more enjoyable.
+So in this post, I would like to share with you 13 critical tips when riding a bicycle at night that will not only make riding after dark safe but more enjoyable.

 You will have to judge whether or not it will be safe for you to ride at night.
 Take note that cycling at night will not be any less dangerous than cycling during the day.

-One thing you will find is that riding at night takes some adjustments.
+One thing you’ll find is that riding at night takes some adjustments.
 You’ll be more cautious, things will seem to appear out of nowhere, and it can be overwhelming riding at night especially if there is car traffic.

 It’s important to be familiar with certain streets and the main roads as street signs may not be as clear during the night.
 You want to choose areas that are either well lit or more public and accommodating for pedestrians.

 Some of the best areas to ride a night will be main streets in commercial areas, areas where there are restaurants, stores, and sports arenas.
 Major metropolitan areas like Los Angeles, San Francisco, and New York may be ideal places, but since these are heavy traffic areas, cycle with caution.

 Avoid country roads where there usually are no street lights and even some residential areas that can be a bit sketchy.

 The best advice for cycling after dark is to make sure you and your bike are equipped with lights.
 I won’t go into some of the legal or suggested advice that states have regarding riding a bike a night, but you will know what to do after reading this topic.